 Examples Of Martech Stacks: Making Marketing More Efficient

 A martech stack is a suite of interconnected tools to help your business achieve more effective, more efficient and more measurable growth.
 It should be cover every phase of your sales and marketing funnel – acquisition, activation, retention, referral, revenue – and make life easier for your team.
-We’ve written an in-depth definition of what a martech stack is here and we’ve even put together a guide for how to build your own martech stack here, because we’re nice like that.
+We’ve written an in-depth definition of what a martech stack is here and we’ve even put together a guide for how to build your own b2b martech stack, because we’re nice like that.

 The benefits of a martech stack are: